 Swiss companies can report any issues they have about protecting their intellectual property in China to the IPI, such as questions concerning protecting patents or registering trade marks.
 The IPI then broaches these matters with its Chinese partners.
 Also taking place are industry roundtables, which allow representatives from Swiss companies and trade associations to present their concerns directly to the Chinese authorities responsible.

-Within the federal administration, the IPI is responsible for the bilateral dialogue and conducts this in collaboration with the Federal Department of Foreign Affairs (FDFA) and the State Secretariat for Economic Affairs (SECO).
+The IPI, which is responsible for this bilateral dialogue within the federal administration, does so in collaboration with the Federal Department of Foreign Affairs (FDFA) and the State Secretariat for Economic Affairs (SECO).